-Significant business developments during the nine-month period ended September 30, 2022, and to the date of this MD&A.
+Significant business developments during the year ended December 31, 2022, and to the date of this MD&A.

 On January 13th, 2022, the Company announced the appointment of Mr. Stephen Sulis as Chief Financial Officer of the Company, and the appointment of to Davidson & Company LLP, of Vancouver, British Columbia as auditor.
 These changes reflect the ongoing growth and evolution of the Company following its initial public offering.